CHC43115 Certificate IV in Disability

 If you are studying a Nationally Recognised course in Australia, you need a Unique Student Identifier (USI).
 Your USI links all your training records and results that you have completed from 1 January 2015 onwards.
 You need your USI to enrol.
 Visit www.usi.gov.au for instructions or CCG can provide you with a guide if needed.

-To request your student details, submit the 602-1A Student access to records form to your Teacher/Trainer or the Director of Education and Training.
+To request your student details, submit the 602-1A Student Access or Update to Records Form to your Teacher/Trainer or the Training Manager.

 All students receive a Statement of Results, Statement of Attainment or Certificate after completing their study.
-If required, students can buy:
+If required, students can request:

-- request a copy of the original for a fee of $20
+- A copy of the original for a fee of $20

 CCG is required to collect and submit data under the National and Victorian data use policy.